Connecting to a database in a MySQL® cluster

 mkdir $HOME\.mysql; curl.exe -o $HOME\.mysql\root.crt https://storage.yandexcloud.net/cloud-certs/CA.pem

-The certificate is saved to the $HOME\.mysql\root.crt
+The certificate will be saved to the $HOME\.mysql\root.crt

 file.